 Shena L. Sloboda

 Over the course of her life Sloboda has resided in Chester County and Hazleton, PA, and the cities/towns of Ypsilanti, Naubinway, Paradise, and Sault Ste Marie, MI.
-She has been a member of the Chester County Art Association and is a current member of the Sault Area Arts Council as well as the Olive M. Craig Gallery Board.
+She has been a member of the Chester County Art Association and is a current member of the Sault Area Arts Council.

 Inspired by nightly "drawing time" before bed as a child, and regular trips to the Philadelphia Museum of Art, she had early instruction with artists Chris Chadwick and Mary Beaumont at Chester County Art Association.
 Within Secondary education she completed Advanced Placement Studio Art, scoring a 5/5 after national board portfolio review.
 Her work has been exhibited at Chadds Ford Historical Society, Chester County Art Association, Norristown Art League, Afif Gallery (South St., Philadelphia location), LSSU Library Gallery, Alberta House Arts Center, Bonifas Arts Center, 1668 Winery and Lockside Brewery, Erickson Center for the Arts, as well as Art Gallery Algoma.